RudeySH/lastfm-bulk-edit/README.md

 ### How do I get in contact with you?

-If you believe you have found a bug, feel free to open a GitHub issue.
-For general support or discussion, hit me up on Discord, you'll find me in the [Last.fm Discord](https://discord.gg/6aTeg3u) (Rudey#5517).
+If you have found a bug, or want to propose a feature or improvement, feel free to open a [GitHub issue](https://github.com/RudeySH/lastfm-bulk-edit/issues).
+For general support or discussion, use [GitHub discussions](https://github.com/RudeySH/lastfm-bulk-edit/discussions) or contact me on Discord, you'll find me in the [Last.fm Discord](https://discord.gg/6aTeg3u) (I'm Rudey#5517).

 ### Why do I need a Last.fm Pro subscription?